cstobey/vclods/README.md

 ## Features and Key Concepts
 * A Script is an executable unit.
 It is a single file that may reference and pull in other files based on its Extensions.
 * A Script has Extensions.
-  * The simplest Script has a single Extension (like .sql or .sh), but extensions can be chained similar to the pipe (`|`) operator in shell scripting
+  * The simplest Script has a single Extension (like .sql or .sh), but extensions can be chained, similar to the pipe (`|`) operator in shell scripting
   * Extensions are read right to left instead of left to right.
 For example, `do_something.sql.sh` will run the file as a shell script (`.sh`) and feed its output into a SQL connection (`.sql`).
   * Just like with shell scripting, extensions pass their stdout as the stdin for the next extension.
     * The initial input is the script file.
     * Whatever is output after the last extension goes to the Logging system for storage and any alerting.
-    * stderr acts like in shell scripting where it bypasses the remaining Extension and goes straight to the Logging system.
+    * stderr acts like in shell scripting, where it bypasses the remaining Extension and goes straight to the Logging system.
 * A Script exists inside a Directory.
   * A Directory has a `config` file that defines the operational environment variables that all Scripts (really their Extensions) within that directory will use.
   * While VCLODs can run individual Scripts (or even virtual scripts from stdin), in production systems, the normal way to execute Scripts is to run VCLODs on whole Directories.
 When you run a Directory,
     * all Scripts that exist within the Directory and all subDirectories are executed
     * in alphabetical order (number prefixes in filenames are treated as numbers instead of strings to simplify precedence control).
     * such that only `$VCLOD_JOBS` (default of 10) Scripts are running at a time.
-  * Because Directories are executable, you can simplify crontab to specify a limited set of timing intervals to run Scripts at and use the directory structure to signal which timing interal to use for each script.
+  * Because Directories are executable, you can simplify crontab to specify a limited set of timing intervals to run Scripts at and use the directory structure to signal which timing interval to use for each script.

 ![discriptive diagram of how VCLODs works](/VCLODs.png)